Project-ASK/Forums/README.md

 # Forum-Management

-This is a project for managing multiple forums like IEEE, IEDC, TInkerhub, GDSC in a college for ease and smooth functionality.
+The project aimed to develop a centralized platform for managing forums like IEEE, GDSC, Tinkerhub, IEDC, FOSS at a college, enhancing the organizational and participatory aspects of campus life.
+The system is designed to streamline forum management for administrators and provide students with unified access to all forums, thereby facilitating seamless participation in various events and activities.

 ## Instruction to run the application:

 ### Frontend
-    npm install
+    Go to frontend folder and run below commands npm install
-    npm run dev
+    yarn dev or npm run dev

 ### Backend
-    npm install
-    npm start
+    Open another terminal and go to backend folder and run below commands npm install
+    node --watch index.js

+### To run the python ML module of Word2Vec
+    Go to backend folder and run below commands python train.py

 #### For Documentation and Reports of the project, refer [here](https://github.com/Project-ASK/forum-mgnt-system-docs).

-Website is publically Available when the server is up at http://14.139.189.219:3000
+Website is publically Available when the server is up at [here](https://forum-management.vercel.app/)

 ### Creators:
 - [Karthik Vijay](https://github.com/karthikvijay5227)